 - If delays are to be expected

-At each point, explain the next steps if applicable and let them know when they can expect to hear back.
-Set up templates you can use for every major milestone to keep the candidates updated without having to write each message from scratch.
-This puts candidates at ease, and frees you to take any necessary actions without being bogged down with ad hoc responses or emails by the candidates seeking an update.
+At each stage, explain the next steps, where applicable, and let candidates know when they can expect to hear back.
+Set up templates for key milestones so you can keep candidates informed without having to draft each message from scratch.
+This helps put candidates at ease and allows you to focus on necessary actions without being overwhelmed by follow-up emails from those seeking updates.

-Put yourself in the shoes of a candidate and consider which parts of the process you would most appreciate hearing from a potential employer.
-How long would you be willing to wait for a given role before you would take your valuable skills, knowledge and experience elsewhere?
+Put yourself in the candidate’s shoes and consider which parts of the process you would most appreciate hearing about from a potential employer.
+How long would you realistically be willing to wait for a role before taking your valuable skills, knowledge, and experience elsewhere?

 Did you know?